keenanwoodall/keenanwoodall.com/_posts/tutorials/2019-10-12-neat-csharp-and-unity-tips.md

 There's way more scopes and method pairs, but you get the idea.
 It might not look like a big deal at first, but I think using scopes greatly improves readability.
 If you're curious what the difference in readability is on more complicated GUI check out this [gist](https://gist.github.com/keenanwoodall/a94fb298f7ccfa7e8c73eb9e6691e57b).

 ## 3. Aliases
 Sometimes you're using two namespaces that both have a member of the same name.
 Differentiating between the two members can be frustrating.
-For example, when `using System;` and `using UnityEngine;` if you try to get a `Random.value` you'll get an error because the System namespace also has a `Random` class.
+For example, when `using System;` and `using UnityEngine;` if you try to get a `Random.value` you'll get an error because the System namespace also has a `Random` class and the compiler doesn't know which one to use.
 ```cs
 using System;
 using UnityEngine;